blue-star-software/metasploit-framework/README.md

 Useful Logging
 --
-LOGGING.md informs you how to turn on logging while in msfconsole.
+LOGGING.md explains that logging is automatically turn on once you run msfconsole.